-Top 6 Small Business Trends to Know for 2021
+Top 7 Small Business Trends To Know for 2022

-Throughout 2020, many small businesses endured extraordinary hardships to keep their doors open.
-With all its challenges — the COVID-19 pandemic, the turmoil over nationwide social justice protests, an acrid and divisive election cycle, and numerous natural disasters — 2020 was one of the most difficult years for small businesses in history.
+Throughout 2020 and 2021, many small businesses endured extraordinary hardships to keep their doors open.
+With all its challenges — the COVID-19 pandemic, the turmoil over nationwide social justice protests, an acrid and divisive election cycle, labor shortages, and numerous natural disasters — the last two years were some of the most difficult for small businesses in history.

-The year's disruptions led many business owners to adapt to the times and operate with impressive levels of flexibility.
-As 2021 gathers momentum, new small business trends are both anticipated and expected.
+The years' disruptions led many business owners to adapt to the times and operate with impressive levels of flexibility.
+As 2022 gathers momentum, new small business trends are both anticipated and expected.
 Understanding these upcoming business trends can help small businesses prepare for new challenges while accepting that the employee and customer landscape has likely been permanently altered.
-Here are six small business trends to know about for 2021.
+Here are seven small business trends to know for 2022.

-While the larger societal issues impacted the business environment in dramatic ways, six distinct business trends emerged in the workplace and among customers.
+While the larger societal issues impacted the business environment in dramatic ways, seven distinct business trends emerged in the workplace and among customers.
 These are: